sccn/sccn.github.io/others/TIPS_and_FAQ.md

 ### Figures and printing problems

-**Question:** When I tried to plot the channel spectrum, the axis labels and tick labels did not appear clearly on the screen and I've got the following error messages from the MATLAB command line: "Plotting scalp
+When I tried to plot the channel spectrum, the axis labels and tick labels did not appear clearly on the screen and I've got the following error messages from the MATLAB command line: "Plotting scalp
 distributions: Warning: Unrecognized OpenGL version, defaulting to